CleverCloud/doc.clever-cloud.com/_posts/java/2012-02-02-play-framework.md

 The Clever Cloud supports Play 2.0.x applications natively.
 The present guide explains how to set up your application to run on the Clever Cloud.
 To [create an accout](/create-an-account), [an application](/create-an-app) or [manage your databases](/services), please read the dedicated sections.
-The code of your application and, if you use one, the cc_conf.json must be at the root of your git repository.
+The code of your application and, if you use one, the `clevercloud` folder containing the `play.json` file must be placed at the root of your git repository.

 ## Configure your application
 To configure you Play!
-2 application, you might need a file called `cc_conf.json` at the root of your application.
+2 application, you might need a file named `clevercloud/play.json` that is a `play.json` file placed in a `clevercloud` folder at the root of your application.

 <div class="alert alert-hot-problems">
 	<h4>Please note:</h4>